Gold medal favourite Bopanna-Bhambri pair suffers shock exit, Ankita, Rutuja progress to pre-quarterfinals

 "At this level and being an experienced player, one cannot afford to make many errors at crucial moments of the match.
 You have to be able to grab any opportunity that presents itself," Zeeshan told PTI.

 "Not taking anything away from the Uzbekistan players, they probably played the best match of their lives, with nothing to lose.
-We had chances in the second set with a couple of break points at 3-all and, had we won that game, the outcome of the match would have been different.

-Indians could not convert 12 of the 16 break-points in the match.
+We had chances in the second set with a couple of break points at 3-all and, had we won that game, the outcome of the match would have been different."
+The Indians could not convert 12 out of the 16 break-points they got in the match.

 "Rohan played a good match but unfortunately did not get the required support needed to win today from his partner who otherwise has been having a very good doubles season," added Zeeshan.

-Both Bopanna and Bhambri will now compete in the mixed doubled.
-Bhambri and Ankita Raina are top-seeded while Bopanna and Bhosale are seeded second.
+Both Bopanna and Bhambri will now compete in the mixed doubles.
+Bhambri and Ankita Raina are top-seeded while Bopanna and Rutuja Bhosale are seeded second.

-Bopanna had ended his Davis Cup career last week, playing against Morocco in Lucknow.
+Later Bopanna combined with Bhosale for a 6-4 6-2 win over Uzbekistan's Akgul Amamuradova and Maksim Shim to move to the mixed doubles pre-quarterfinals.

+Bhosale also booked a berth in women's doubles second round with partner Karman Kaur Thandi.
+They beat Kazakhstan's Zhanel Rustemova and Aruzhan Sagandykova in one our and 33 minutes.
+The other Indian men's doubles pair of Ramkumar Ramanathan and Saketh Myneni progressed to the quarterfinals after beating Indonesian pair of Ignatius Anthony Susanto and David Agung Susanto 6-3 6-2 in 68 minutes.

 Ranked 198th in singles and winner of a bronze medal from the 2018 edition, third seed Raina will now clash with Adithya P Karunaratne from Hong Kong for a place in the last-eight stage.

-The first set itself lasted one hour and 16 minutes as Bhosal, ranked 336th, had to work hard for the win.
+The first set itself lasted one hour and 16 minutes as Bhosale, ranked 336th, had to work hard for the win.

-The 13th seed Indian's next opponent is fourth seed left-hander Alex Eala from the Philippines.
+The 13th seed Indian's next opponent is fourth seed left-hander Alex Eala from Philippines.